LateefahA/Terraform_Ansible_and_Jenkins/README.md

 - **Ansible:** Learned configuration management and application deployment.
 - **Jenkins:** Mastered the basics of continuous integration and deployment pipelines.

-## Personal Reflection
-This course was an invaluable step in my journey to becoming proficient in DevOps.
-The hands-on approach allowed me to understand the practical aspects of deploying and managing applications in the cloud.
-I am excited to apply these skills in future projects and professional endeavors.

 ## Repository Structure
 - **Terraform:** Contains Terraform scripts used for provisioning AWS resources.
 - **Ansible:** Includes Ansible playbooks and roles for configuration management.